Here at the CCF, we offer low-cost services and deliver the best care available to children and families struggling with mental health concerns.

 Organization Skills / Reading Skills / Social Skills

-*Organization, Time Management, and Planning Skills Camp for Middle Schoolers
+*Organization, Time Management, and Planning Skills Camp

 The Organization Skills Camp is an opportunity for middle school students to receive intensive instruction, training, and practice in organization, time management and planning skills.
 Trained graduate student counselors provide support to students with specific program goals.